 Open: 6 Days a Week (Closed on Christian Holidays)

 Monday 19:00 – 13:00 | Tuesday – Sunday 09:00 – 16:00

 The Marmalade Cat

 Open daily for breakfast and lunch and on Friday nights for pizza, this unique eatery is popular with locals and visitors alike.
-Easy to spot on Darling’s main road, here guests are greeted by the enticing aromas of freshly baked goods and a kaleidoscope of gifts and collectables.
-Start your day with one of their delicious omelettes, enjoy a leisurely lunch in the flower-filled courtyard or pop in for afternoon tea – this quirky venue is sure to put a spring in your step.
+Easy to spot on Darling’s main road, here guests are greeted by the enticing aromas of freshly baked goods and a kaleidoscope of gifts and collectibles.
+Start your day with one of their delicious omelets, enjoy a leisurely lunch in the flower-filled courtyard or pop in for afternoon tea – this quirky venue is sure to put a spring in your step.

 Open: 7 Days a Week 08:00 – 14:30

 Where: 19 Main Road, Darling

 The Darling Wildflower show takes place annually over the third weekend in September (14 to 17 September 2017) and celebrates an integral part of the Cape Fynbos Kingdom comprising of Renosterveld, Rietveld, Sandveld, and Strandveld where more than 1200 different species of flowers can be found.
 The event includes entry to the Landscaped Hall (depicting the flowers of the area in their natural habitat).
 A Free ride on a tractor drawn wagon to see the Oude Post Pristine wetland (that is not accessible to the public and can only be seen during the show), a Craft/Farmers Market, Veteran Tractor/Car Display, an Entertainment Tent featuring live music, a large Children’s area, safe and secure parking and many other attractions.
 There will also be numerous Food and Beverage stalls where you can purchase a variety of food and drinks to take away or use the facilities to relax and enjoy the natural environment.